 Here at Wildbit, we adopted a 4-day workweek in 2017, long before the pandemic.
 What started as a summer experiment ended up being so successful that we never stopped.
 In fact, we are passionate advocates for a shorter workweek as a people-first way of doing business.

 We want to encourage more businesses to consider this way of working, so in September 2021, we brought together leaders from four companies for a conversation about how to implement a 4-day workweek.
 They shared why and how they switched to a 4-day week, how it’s been going, and what they’ve learned in the process.
-Below are the key insights that emerged from our discussion.
+Below is the full video, plus the key insights that emerged from our discussion.